Enhancing LLM Safety Through a Theoretical Minimax Game Lens: RELATED WORK

 \textbf{Multilingual Synthetic Data Generation.} In recent years, synthetic data generated by LLMs has emerged as a valuable tool for augmenting training datasets, particularly in scenarios where real-world data is scarce or sensitive.
 Among the most widely used techniques is translation, which creates synthetic parallel datasets by translating monolingual text from the target language back into the source language~\citep{bi-etal-2021-data, caswell-etal-2019-tagged, liao-etal-2021-back, marie-etal-2020-tagged, pham2021metaback, sennrich-etal-2016-improving, xu-etal-2022-synthetic}.
 This method has shown significant success in neural machine translation tasks, with strategies such as beam search and constrained sampling further improving data quality and diversity~\citep{sennrich-etal-2016-improving, edunov-etal-2018-understanding, xu-etal-2022-synthetic}.

-\textbf{Fine-tuning LLMs via Two-player RL.} Recent research on improving LLM reasoning has been exploring various two-player RL frameworks. \citet{zhou2024reflect} and \citet{ma2024coevolving} employ online RL to fine-tune two LLM agents for collaborative task-solving.
-Unlike these approaches, our method, while also leveraging a two-player RL framework, focuses on data synthesis and model training rather than real-time collaboration between LLM agents during inference.
-More relevantly, recent work has adopted adversarial approaches where two players pursue opposing objectives.
-Among these, \citet{cheng2024self, chen2024self, wu2024self, munos2023nash, swamy2024minimaximalist} employ a self-play framework, where LLMs iteratively optimize themselves to outperform previous versions on generation tasks such as math reasoning or instruction following.
-We defer the detailed discussion of more classical adversarial training schemes to Appendix~\ref{app:related}.

-\section{Problem Setting and Preliminaries}
+Concurrently, \citet{yang2024language} takes an iterative self-improvement approach to enhance the general multilingual performance of LLMs.

+\section{PROBLEM SETTING AND PRELIMINARIES}

 An LLM is represented by the probability distribution $p_{\btheta}$, parameterized by the model weight $\btheta$.
 Given a sequence $\xb = [x_1, \ldots, x_n]$ as the prompt, the model generates response $\yb = [y_1, \ldots, y_m]$, where $x_i$ and $y_j$ denote individual tokens.
 The response $\yb$ is treated as a sample from the conditional probability distribution $p_{\btheta}(\cdot|\xb)$.
 The conditional probability $p_{\btheta}(\yb|\xb)$ can be factorized as $p_{\btheta}(\yb|\xb) = \prod_{j=1}^{m} p_{\btheta}(y_{j} | \xb, y_1, \ldots, y_{j-1})$.